 Olive oil, the core of the Mediterranean diet

-Olive oil, health, healthy fat, nutritional value, cardiovascular health, Mediterranean diet, EVOO, obesity
+Olive oil, extra virgin olive oil, healthy grease, nutritional value, health, cardiovascular disorders, obesity

 Extra virgin olive oil presents several advantages.
-It is rich in healthy monounsaturated fatty acids, contains omega 9, E, A and K vitamins, iron, calcium, magnesium, amino acids, and contains large amounts of antioxidants with several beneficial health properties.
+It is rich in healthy monounsaturated fatty acids and contains large amounts of antioxidants with beneficial health properties.
 In addition, it has anti-inflammatory properties, and has been widely described as a healthy food for prevention of cardiovascular diseases, being used in clinical trials with very positive results.
-Its high content on phenols has been also studied as a promising approach to prevent mental diseases such as Alzheimer’s disease.

 Not all types of olive oil have the same properties.
 For instance, pomace oil is extracted with solvents.
-Even though olive oil stands high temperatures due to its high smoke point, there is a risk of the formation of toxic compounds if we reuse the oil in frying.
+Despite the fact that olive oil stands high temperatures due to its high smoke point, there is a risk on the formation of toxic compounds if we reuse the oil in frying.